hashicorp/consul/website/source/docs/upgrade-specific.html.markdown

 the state store.
 Because LMDB is a disk-based backing store, it was able to store more data than could fit in RAM in some cases (though this is not a recommended configuration for Consul).
 If you have an extremely large data set that won't fit into RAM, you may encounter issues upgrading to Consul 0.6.0 and later.
+Consul should be provisioned with physical memory approximately 2X the data set size to allow for bursty allocations and subsequent garbage collection.

 #### ACL Enhancements